vuejs/v2.vuejs.org/src/v2/guide/syntax.md

 Note that there are some constraints to the argument expression, as explained in the "Dynamic Argument Expression Constraints" section below.
 -->
-<a v-bind:[attributeName]="url"> ... </a>
+<a v-bind:[attribute]="url"> ... </a>
 ```

-Here `attributeName` will be dynamically evaluated as a JavaScript expression, and its evaluated value will be used as the final value for the argument.
-For example, if your Vue instance has a data property, `attributeName`, whose value is `"href"`, then this binding will be equivalent to `v-bind:href`.
+Here `attribute` will be dynamically evaluated as a JavaScript expression, and its evaluated value will be used as the final value for the argument.
+For example, if your Vue instance has a data property, `attribute`, whose value is `"href"`, then this binding will be equivalent to `v-bind:href`.

 Similarly, you can use dynamic arguments to bind a handler to a dynamic event name: